wiola-tru/Airbnb-barcelona/README.md

 - Which districts are the best to rent?
 - Which areas are the most profitable for investors?

 Before I started visualizing data in Power BI, I analyzed basic statistics and cleaned the dataset.
-I removed records where prices were above and below 0.05 percentile (above 17 € and below 1070 €) and absent prices because they disrupted my analysis.
+I removed records where prices were above and below 0.05 percentile (below 17 € and above 1070 €) and absent prices because they disrupted my analysis.
 I also calculated the rental property density in each district based on its area.

 ## Visualisation